bazinga78/LLMSimpleWeatherApp/README.md

 About the project
 ------

 As I said before I tried to focus on the architecture.
 I tried to use less external libraries as possible, not because I don't like to but just because I didn't feel it was right thing to do in this kind of exercise.
 I tried to write unit test for all of the components, but some are missing for the 'view' component of the app.
 I like my test code to be clear as possible because I feel it as the same importance as the 'actual' code.
 So I usually try to use helper method to have to code as much readable as possible.
 I spent a few time on the UI components because I like my app to be visually pleasant.
 As you can see, I didn't spent on it too much time since I thought it wasn't the goal of this exercise.

+There are a lot of different things I would add to this application.
+As I mention before I would add a proper test suite for the view layer and some integration tests.
+I would add some other features, like having the chance to change the current viewed city because it would be an interesting feature to show how to handle the routing between views in the app.